-(c) Use of Estimates
+Use of Estimates

-The preparation of financial statements in conformity with U.S. generally accepted accounting principles (GAAP) requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities and revenues and expenses during the year.
+The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. (GAAP) requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities and revenues and expenses during the year.
 Actual results could differ from those estimates.

-(d) Investments and Cash Equivalents
+Investments and Cash Equivalents

-Investments in equity securities that are traded on national or international securities exchanges are carried at fair value, based upon an independent pricing service.
+Investments in equity securities that are traded on national or international securities exchanges are carried at fair value, based upon quoted market prices provided by external investment managers and the Foundation's custodian.
 Corporate and debt securities are valued using market quotations obtained from broker-dealers or pricing services and are carried at fair value.
 Mutual funds are recorded at net asset value (NAV), which represents a readily determinable fair value.